OpenSecuritySummit/oss2019/content/tracks/Wardley-Maps/training-session/introduction-to-wardley-maps.md

 - The particpant in groups will have mapped a basci security function.

 ## Who

-The target audience for this Working Session is:
+The target audience for this Working Session is
 - CISO’s
 - Security professionals
 - DevSecOps